I Have Questions About Kanye West’s Opera, Nebuchadnezzar

-Kanye West is taking his renewed religious zeal to the next level.
-The Chicago rapper has been travelling stateside with his pop-up worship event Sunday Service, but he’s planning to delve deeper into Christian culture with a live opera titled Nebuchadnezzar.

-The opera is set to premiere at The Hollywood Bowl on November 24.
+The opera is set to premiere at The Hollywood Bowl in Los Angeles on November 24.
 Under the artistic direction of Italian contemporary performance artist Vanessa Beecroft, Nebuchadnezzar will feature live performances from The Samples, the gospel choir with whom the "Jesus Walks" rapper travels and performs.

 While this may not even make the list of top five weirdest things that West has ever done (nothing is more bizarre than his sudden deep dive into right-wing politics), Nebuchadnezzar is...a choice.
 Here are the most pressing questions I have about the biblical-themed opera.